Operation Mongoose: Prior to August 1960

 The first efforts against Castro did not start with assassination.
 Instead, the CIA considered many plans to undermine Castro's image.
 In 1960 from March through August the CIA planned to sabotage Castro's speeches.
 The Inspector General report details "at least three, and perhaps four, schemes that were under consideration" during a time range between March and August 1960.
 It is speculated that all of the schemes considered at this time could have been in the planning process at the same time.
 The first plan in this time frame involved an attack on the radio station Castro used to "broadcast his speeches with an aerosol spray of a chemical that produced reactions similar to those of lysergic acid (LSD)".
 Nothing came of this plot, because the chemical could not be relied on to produce the intended effects.

 Jake Esterline claimed that a box of cigars, which was treated with chemicals, was also considered in the plot to assassinate Castro.
 The scheme was that the chemical would produce "temporary personality disorientation", and having "Castro smoke one before making a speech" would result in Castro making a "public spectacle of himself."
 Esterline later admitted that even though he could not exactly recall what the cigars were intended to do, he did not believe they were lethal.
 The lethality of the cigars is contradicted by Sidney Gottlieb who "remembers the scheme ... being concerned with killing".
 The CIA even tried to embarrass Castro by attempting to sneak thallium salts, a potent depilatory, into Castro's shoes, causing "his beard, eyebrows, and pubic hair to fall out".
 The idea for this plan revolved around "destroying Castro's image as 'The Beard'".
 The only person with memory of this plot, only identified by the alias [03], concluded "that Castro did not make the intended trip, and the scheme fell through".

 A 2011 declassified CIA volume titled "Air Operations, March 1960–April 1961" from the comprehensive "Official History of the Bay of Pigs Operation," made the indication that "it was clear from the outset that air operations would play a key role in the CIA program to oust the Cuban leader."
-By the summer of 1960, the JMATE, a unit under the direct command of Richard M. Bissell and the DPD, strove to acquire "aircraft for infiltration, propaganda, and supply drops to dissent groups within Cuba."
+By the summer of 1960, the JMATE, a unit under the direct command of Richard Bissell and the DPD, strove to acquire "aircraft for infiltration, propaganda, and supply drops to dissent groups within Cuba."
 By July 1960, it became clear that "tactical air operations with combat aircraft would play a major role in JMATE plans.".